2019 update: A study from Mexico concluded that dutasteride injections via mesotherapy were successful in treating androgenetic alopecia.

 This means that unlike oral Dutasteride, this treatment method does not alter your hormones beyond localized scalp DHT reduction.
 The scientists involved treated six patients (five male, one female) and all got good results.
 They posted one before and after photo:

 The second best part of this story is that the treatment was only done once every three months.
-The authors mention that in the past, three other groups had tried similar mesotherapy treatments, but all involved far more frequent treatments.
-It would be very expensive and annoying to get injected every couple of weeks, but every three months as in the latest work is not so bad.
+In the past, three other groups had tried similar mesotherapy treatments, but all involved far more frequent treatments.
+It would be expensive and annoying to get injected every couple of weeks, but every three months is very tolerable.

 Dr. David Saceda-Corralo

-I contacted one of the study’s lead authors Dr. David Saceda-Corralo to see if he had photos of any of the other five patients and to ask whether this treatment is available in the US.
-Unfortunately, while he has other photos, those patients have not given him permission to share them.
+I contacted one of the study’s lead authors, Dr. David Saceda-Corralo.
+I wanted to see if he had photos of any of the other five patients and to ask whether this treatment is available in the US.
+Unfortunately, while he has other photos, those patients have not given him permission to share them publicly.
 He did say that he may share other relevant photos on his Instagram account.

-According to Dr. Saceda-Corralo, this treatment is not easy to get in USA (he has worked in Miami).
+According to Dr. Saceda-Corralo, this treatment is not easy to get in the US.
 However, it is getting increasingly popular in Spain and the rest of Europe.